carascap/blacktape/README.md

 **chunking_pipeline.ipynb**: Large file chunking and job submission within a processing pipeline, illustrated by matching entities identified as PERSON or ORGANIZATION.

-Several additional notebooks are provided that demonstrate subsets of the functionality illustrated in the above examples.
+Additional notebooks are provided that demonstrate subsets of the functionality illustrated in the above examples.

 ## License(s)